Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Considering Drug Loss/Drug Lag

-First, Dr. Shinichiro Iida, Senior Research Fellow of the Pharmaceutical Manufacturers' Association of Japan (PMAJ), presented the status and characteristics of unapproved drugs in Japan based on the results of a comparative analysis of items approved in Japan, the U.S., and Europe from 2010 to the end of 2020 as "Drug Lag / Drug Loss: Current Status.
+First, Mr. Shinichiro Iida, a research fellow at JPMA The Office of Pharmaceutical Industry Research, gave a presentation on the status and characteristics of unapproved drugs in Japan based on the results of a comparative analysis of items approved in Japan, the U.S., and Europe from 2010 to the end of 2020 as "Drug Lag / Drug Losses.
 The survey results showed that the number of unapproved drugs in Japan has been on the rise since the latter half of 2010, and that one of the challenges to solving the problem of unapproved drugs in Japan is to attract emerging biopharmaceutical companies conducting clinical trials outside of Japan in Europe, the United States, and Asia to develop drugs in Japan.
 He presented the importance of improving pharmaceutical regulations, improving the environment for conducting clinical trials, and creating an attractive domestic market as key points for solving this issue.

-Next, Yuji Kashiwatani, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers' Association of Japan (PMAJ), gave a presentation entitled "Proposals for Drug Loss/Drug Lag from a Corporate Perspective" based on the results of a survey conducted in May 2023 among domestic and foreign companies belonging to the PMAJ Pharmaceutical Affairs Committee regarding items that have not yet been developed in Japan. and issues that need to be addressed.
+Next, Yuji Kashitani, Chairperson of the JPMA Regulatory Affairs Committee, presented "Proposals for Drug Loss/Drug Lag from a Corporate Perspective" based on the results of a survey conducted in May 2023 among domestic and foreign companies belonging to the JPMA Regulatory Affairs Committee regarding items that have not yet been developed in Japan. and issues that need to be addressed.
 The key issues identified in the survey results included ensuring profitability and business feasibility, developing a system to conduct clinical trials when the number of patients is small, a system to promote smooth participation in international joint clinical trials, and a flexible system to accept overseas data when applying for approval.

 Next, Dr. Noboru Yamamoto of the National Cancer Center Hospital introduced actual cases of drug loss in the field of anti-malignant tumors from the viewpoint of a clinician in his presentation entitled "Current Status and Efforts for Drug Loss from the Viewpoint of Medical Practice.
 In addition, as an effort to improve drug loss from the medical front, he introduced activities to attract overseas emerging biotech companies developing anti-cancer drugs to conduct clinical trials in Japan.

-Finally, Mr. Yuji Matsukura, Assistant Director, Drug Evaluation and Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW), gave a presentation entitled "MHLW's Efforts to Improve Access to Drugs", in which he explained the current discussions at the "Study Group on the Drug Regulation System to Enhance Drug Discovery Capability and Ensure Stable Supplies," with the aim to eliminate drug lag and drug loss.
+Finally, Mr. Yuji Matsukura, Assistant Director, Drug Evaluation and Management Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare (MHLW), gave a presentation titled "MHLW's Efforts to Improve Access to Drugs" and explained the current discussions at the "Study Group on the Drug Regulation System to Enhance Drug Discovery and Ensure Stable Supply," with the aim to eliminate drug lag and drug loss.
 The current status of issues and responses to pharmaceutical regulations currently being discussed by the "Study Group on the Ideal Pharmaceutical Regulations to Enhance Drug Discovery Capability and Ensure Stable Supply, etc." was presented.
-The main topics of discussion were the early designation of drugs for rare diseases, the promotion of pediatric drug development, the necessity of Japanese Phase I studies when participating in international joint clinical trials, and the dissemination of information on Japan's pharmaceutical affairs system to foreign countries.
+The main topics of discussion were the early designation of drugs for rare diseases, the promotion of pediatric drug development, the necessity of Japanese Phase I studies when participating in international joint clinical trials, and the dissemination of information on Japan's pharmaceutical affairs system to the rest of the world.

 Symposium 1 General discussion Symposium 1 General discussion